As seen in:

-How to find the right achievements to put on a resume for event coordinators?
+How to find the right achievements to put on a resume for event planners?
 Check out this guide: How to Put Achievements on a Resume—Complete Guide (30+ Examples)

 Like a venue without a properly planned table arrangement, the education section takes up unnecessary space.

 Here’s how to include a completed degree: